 Every company should have a comprehensive policy that covers harassment, discrimination, and bullying in the workplace.
 This needs to include cyber-bullying.
 That doesn’t necessarily mean restricting devices at work – but there needs to be a document to ensure everyone is onboard with a zero-bullying policy.

-For more information about workplace bullying for employers, download WorkPro’s FREE Workplace Bullying ebook.
+To learn more about stamping out workplace bullying, download our free Workplace Bullying ebook.